octoml/octoml-profile/README.md

 be queued.

 ### OOM for large models
-When a function contains too many graph breaks, the remote inference worker may run out of GPU memory.
+When a function contains too many graph breaks or individual graph excceds the memory on the worker, the remote inference worker may run out of CPU/GPU memory.
 When it happens, you may get an "Error on loading model component".
 This is known to happen with models like Stable Diffusion.
 We are actively working on optimizing the memory allocation of